beginning of content

 Usually, you will not need any tests.
 Scans and x-rays are usually only needed when you have:

 Scans and x-rays do not usually show the cause of your pain or change how your pain is treated.
-They may expose you to unnecessary radiation.
+They may also expose you to unnecessary radiation.

 How are back injuries treated?